emberjs/rfcs/0000-ember-data-partial-record-loading.md

 ### Changing properties on a partially loaded records

-Changing properties on a partially loaded record may lead to problems, so we throw an error in such case.
+Changing properties on a partially loaded record may lead to problems, so we should throw an error in such case.
 There should be, however, a way to do it, because in some situations it may make sense.
 I'm not yet sure where should the API for this case lay.
 On the one hand it would make sense to put it in a serializer, just like it's enabled, but on the other hand the check will be probably made